-I’ve dealt with anxiety and depression my entire life, but it wasn’t until I began seeing a therapist that I realized this.
+Have you ever been to a therapist?
+I recently started seeing one and realized I’ve been dealing with anxiety my entire life.
 During my intake assessment, she asked me how long I’d been dealing with anxiety.
-I nonchalantly told her the last few months.
+I nonchalantly told her “the last few months”.
 “No, think back over your life,” she added.
-I began to think about the way my anxiety effects me now, and I was flooded with childhood memories of nervousness, constant worry, and secret anxiety attacks.
+I began to think about the way my anxiety effects me now and I was flooded with childhood memories.
+It took me back to those feelings of nervousness, constant worry, and secret anxiety attacks.
 The type of nostalgia you don’t want.

 1. Fears and Phobias